 Knowing the function of your hormones is a step to creating hormone balance.

-The three major naturally occurring estrogens in women are estrone (E1), estradoil (E2) and estriol (E3).
-Estradoil (E2) is the predominant form in non pregnant females, estriol is the primary estrogen of pregnancy and estrone is the primary estrogen measured after menopause.
+The three major naturally occurring estrogens in women are estrone (E1), estradiol (E2), and estriol (E3).
+Estradiol (E2) is the predominant form in nonpregnant females, estriol is the primary estrogen of pregnancy and estrone is the primary estrogen measured after menopause.

 Estradiol - E2 is the predominant sex hormone present in females and is also present in males but at a higher level.
-In females it is only being produced 3 out of 30 days of a cycle.
-Estradoil has a critical impact on reproductive and sexual funcioning yet also effects other organs and the bones.
-It is the most commonly measured type of estrogen for non pregnant women.
-After menopause estradoil production drops to a very low but constant level.
+In females, it is only being produced 3 out of 30 days of a cycle.
+Estradiol has a critical impact on reproductive and sexual functioning yet also affects other organs and the bones.
+It is the most commonly measured type of estrogen for non-pregnant women.
+After menopause estradiol production drops to a very low but constant level.

 Estriol - The weakest and least active form of estrogen primarily functioning during pregnancy.

 Estrone - The primary estrogen measured after menopause to determine estrogen levels.

 Progesterone is made primarily by the ovaries.
 The adrenal glands, peripheral nerves, and brain cells produce lesser amounts.
 Progesterone ensures the development and function of the breasts and female reproductive tract.
 In the brain, progesterone binds to certain receptors to exert a calming, sedating effect.
 It improves sleep and protects against seizures.
 Progesterone is a diuretic.
 It enhances the sensitivity of the body to insulin and the function of the thyroid hormones.
 It builds bone and benefits the cardiovascular system by blocking plaque formation in the blood vessels and lowering the levels of triglycerides.
 Progesterone also can increase libido and contribute to the efficient use of fat as a source of energy.